Brittany is a gardener from Indiana who loves sharing tips and advice with fellow garden enthusiasts.

 Your plant will need plenty of oxygen-rich and nutrient-rich soil to thrive.
 The container can't be too small or too big.
 If the container is too small, the roots will not have enough space to spread, and they will die.
 If the container is too big, plants considered to be "rapid growers" will produce more leaves and may not flower.
 Eventually, the roots will suffer and the soil will sour.
 Sour soil can lead to issues such as fungus and disease.

 Choosing the ideal shape for your container is also important for your plant's overall health.
 Plants with very shallow roots and short top growth will do just fine in a pot that's only a few inches tall.
 On the other hand, plants with tall foliage and long roots need a deep container to accommodate the roots and balance the upper portion.

 What Are Containers Made From?

 Technically, containers can be made from anything but the most popular containers are made of terra-cotta, wood, or plastic.
 These can all be found at your local gardening center.
-Each material type has their advantages and disadvantages.
-You can decide between each according to your climate, the style of your home and the amount of time you have for garden maintenance.
+Each material type has its advantages and disadvantages.
+You can decide between each according to your climate, the style of your home, and the amount of time you have for garden maintenance.